-Any persons responsible for managing asbestos, as defined as the duty holder, within non-domestic premise, as laid down in CAR 2012, Regulation 4, Table 6 and paragraphs 93 - 102 inclusive.
-This would normally include, but is not limited to duty holders, building owners, landlords, tenants with responsibilities for maintenance, the person in control of the premises etc. and any person responsible for maintenance or repair of non-domestic buildings.
+Any persons responsible for managing asbestos, but not defined as the duty holder, within non-domestic premise, as laid down in CAR 2012, Regulation 4, Table 6 and paragraphs 93 - 102 inclusive.
+This would normally include, but is not limited to appointed persons, trained individuals designated by the duty holder, consultants managing agents etc. and any person not defined as the duty holder but has responsibilities to manage asbestos for the designated duty holder.